From Absolute to Relative Code Comprehensibility Prediction: Comparing Relative vs Absolute Comprehensibility Prediction

-\textbf{Developer-wise results.} \Cref{tab:ac_rc_results_dev} shows model-wise divergence: some RC models (RF, KNN, and MLP) have positive $\Delta_{RI}$ for all metrics (results are statistically significant, for all cases).
+\Cref{tab:ac_rc_results_dev} shows model-wise divergence: some RC models (RF, KNN, MLP, XGBoost and CNN) have positive $\Delta_{RI}$ for all metrics (results are statistically significant in all cases).
 However, the results are more mixed for the other models, and some AC models outperform their RC counterparts.
-For the RL and AU metrics, RC models uniformly outperform their AC counterparts (all statistically significant except AU for the NB model).
+For the RL and AU metrics, RC models uniformly outperform their AC counterparts (all statistically significant except AU for the NB model) with only exception: \RL with GPT-5.4.